(1) To work at his or her employment;

-(1) The weekend jail program under which persons would be required to spend weekends or other days normally off from work in jail;
+(1) The weekend jail program under which a person would be required to spend weekends or other days normally off from work in jail;

-(2) The work program under which sentenced persons would be required to spend the first two or more days of their sentence in jail and then, in the discretion of the court, would be assigned to a county agency to perform labor within the jail, or in and upon the buildings, grounds, institutions, bridges, roads, including orphaned roads used by the general public and public works within the county.
+(2) The work program under which a sentenced person would be required to spend the first two or more days of his or her sentence in jail and then, in the discretion of the court, would be assigned to a county agency to perform labor within the jail, or in and upon the buildings, grounds, institutions, bridges and roads, including orphaned roads used by the general public and public works within the county.
 Eight hours of labor are to be credited as one day of the sentence imposed.
-Persons sentenced under this program may be required to provide their own transportation to and from the work site, lunch and work clothes; or
+A person sentenced under this program may be required to provide his or her own transportation to and from the work site, lunch and work clothes; or

-(3) The community service program under which persons sentenced would spend no time in jail but would be sentenced to a number of hours or days of community service work with government entities or charitable or nonprofit entities approved by the circuit court.
+(3) The community service program under which a sentenced person would spend no time in jail, but would be sentenced to a number of hours or days of community service work with government entities or charitable or nonprofit entities approved by the circuit court.
 Regarding any portion of the sentence designated as confinement, eight hours of community service work is to be credited as one day of the sentence imposed.
 Regarding any portion of the sentence designated as a fine, the fine is to be credited at an hourly rate equal to the prevailing federal minimum wage at the time the sentence was imposed.
 In the discretion of the court, the sentence credits may run concurrently or consecutively.
-Persons sentenced under this program may be required to provide their own transportation to and from the work site, lunch and work clothes;
+A person sentenced under this program may be required to provide his or her own transportation to and from the work site, lunch and work clothes.

 (b) In no event may the duration of the alternate sentence exceed the maximum period of incarceration otherwise allowed.